garrandall/popular-music-data/tracks/love-and-desire--part-i--arpeggio.md

 You are my
 Love and desire

-Love, ooh, love
+Love, oh love
 Desire
-Love, ooh, love
+Love, oh love
 Desire...